 Benefits of Elliptical Machines

 Elliptical machines are a popular choice for cardio as they're a cross between a stair stepper and a ski machine.
 They work your legs in a circular up-and-down motion while also working your arms with the moveable handles.
 You can adjust the resistance and incline to match your fitness level.

 2. Full-Body Workout: The movable poles or handles work your arms and shoulders, while your lower body (hamstrings, quadriceps and glutes) gets an intense workout too.
-You can also cycle your legs backward instead of forward, which will challenge your hamstrings and calves to a greater extent, per the Mayo Clinic.
+You can also cycle your legs backward instead of forward, which will challenge your hamstrings and calves to a greater extent, per the Cleveland Clinic.
 The elliptical engages your core muscles as well.

 3. Low-Impact: This machine puts less stress on your joints than running, per the Mayo Clinic, making it ideal for those who have knee or hip injuries or arthritis.
 This kind of low-impact workout is great for cross-training for long-distance runners as it may help prevent stress fractures.